 You can always just get a taxi straight from the Milan Airport to Aosta for about $200.
 (2 hrs).
 Fast, easy and expensive but if you have had a tough flight it may be worth it.
 If 3-4 Kiwis arrived together it could be reasonably cheap.
 I have had people rent a car in Milan and drop it off in Aosta because they wanted to sight see, so I know that works but not sure of the cost.

-We will be meeting at the HB Aosta Hotel It is a nice hotel with a great location and reasonable price… and has a killer breakfast.
+We will be meeting at the Ad Podium.
+It is easy walking distance from the train and bus station.
 I will book us for the nights of March 16 and 17.
 If you want to arrive earlier you can handle your own bookings for dates preceding.
 It is not a busy time of year so there are always rooms.
-If you book through booking.com it is easy but you can book direct if you want (they are not doing booking that far ahead yet so check back later to book).
 We can leave extra baggage at the hotel while we are in the mountains.

 On the final day skiing we will have a big day skiing to get to the village of Lillaz and then return to Aosta by bus or taxi.
 You can stay where ever you like but people tend to be tired and a hot shower and bed are appreciated.
 I have booked Ad Podium for the night of March 26 in case we want to stay there.
 Once you know your plans for after the trip, please let me know if you want to stay there that night so I can cancel rooms if needed.
 Transport is pretty good in the area and there is time to move on to Milan or Chamonix the same day.